dwhiffing/fury/content/nato/us/navy/command-ships/body.md

 **7<sup>th</sup> Fleet:** Of all US Navy fleets is the only one with a forward deployed Aircraft Carrier Battle Group (CVBG) and Marine Expeditionary Force (MEF) permanently established.
 7<sup>th</sup> Fleet is located in Yokosuka, Japan.
-With responsibility for all of the Pacific Ocean west of the International Date Line, and west to include South Korea, Australia, Japan and the Malay Barrier, this is the largest deployed USN force.
+With responsibility for the Pacific and Indian Oceans west of the International Date Line to include South Korea, Australia, Japan and most of the African Coast, this is the largest deployed USN force.
 The Command Ship is USS Blue Ridge ([LCC-19](https://en.wikipedia.org/wiki/USS_Blue_Ridge_\(LCC-19\)))

 ![](/assets/images/nato/us/navy/command-ships/image5.jpg)